Summary

 In the third lesson, we learned that:

-• Attributes are written in the form of name="value".
+- Attributes are written in the form of

-• Hypertext links can open a link in a new window by adding the target attribute with the value _blank.
+aelement with thehrefattribute, whose value is the link we want to open. - Hypertext links can open a link in a new window by adding the

 In this lesson, we learned how to create not only media content like images and videos, but also how to use links and what attributes are.
 In the next lesson, we will learn how to create tables in HTML and all the associated details.